pgRouting/pgrouting/doc/src/tutorial/custom_query.rst

 :t_in_rules: text[]
 :t_out_rules: text[]

-When the columns requiered have the default names this can be used (pgr_func is to represent a topology function)
+When the columns required have the default names this can be used (pgr_func is to represent a topology function)

 .. code-block:: sql